jdolinay/avr_debug/bootloader/readme.txt

 Revision History
 ----------------

+Sept.
+2019
++ Changed number of LED blinks to 3 (LED_START_FLASHES=3).
+Was 2 but on some computers the upload from Arduino IDE failed.
+The standard Arduino implementation uses LED_START_FLASHES=3.

 July 2018
 + Fixed bug - there were const data at the start address instead of main.
 Loading via avrdude didn't work.